Swayampadhy/ShadowChain/README.md

 # ShadowChain
 ---------
-Shadow Chain is a DRM enabled dll injector with capabilities of Anti-debugging and persistence.
+Shadow Chain is a modular DRM enabled dll injector with capabilities of Anti-debugging and persistence.

+Due to it's nature as a dll injector, the payload isn't stored in the main injector but rather in the dll.
+This reduces entropy of ShadowChain and lowers the risk of detection as an dll being detected as malicious is far better than the injector being deemed as malicious.
+For this implementation, my payload is a simple windows popup but this payload can be changed to anything; be it a shellcode or other payload formats.
+More advanced implementations can aslo be made such as obfuscating or encrypting the payload to further reduce the chances of detection.
+The payload is only limited to one's imagination.

+**This implementation has already bypassed several anti-viruses such as Defender, Norton, BitDefender and QuickHeal.** I haven't had the chance to test it out on enterprise EDR solutions yet.

+I have given detailed explanation of the code below but please feel free to contact me for further information.

 # Features Of ShadowChain